-The sailplanes involved were a Standard Libelle, KA6 br, Standard Cirrus, KA8, Slingsby Dart 17R, PW5, KA6cr/pe, KA6cr.
+The sailplanes involved were a Standard Libelle, Ka6 br, Standard Cirrus, K8, Slingsby Dart 17R, PW5, Ka6cr/pe, Ka6cr.

-One advantage of this ‘open ended cat’s cradle’ format, were the competitors could actually fly using the conditions to their advantage as far as selecting the turn points as the flight progressed rather than having to try and penetrate an area of doubtful conditions because that area had changed somewhat from the perceived forecast.
-This allowed us to take real advantage of the day’s x country conditions with the chances of a land out being very much reduced.
-[Plenty of smiles as everyone got home]
+One advantage of this ‘open ended cat’s cradle’ format, was that the competitors could actually fly using the conditions to their advantage as far as selecting the turn points as the flight progressed rather than having to try and penetrate an area of doubtful conditions because that area had changed somewhat from the perceived forecast.
+This allowed us to take real advantage of the day’s cross-

 Over all the ‘Contest’ was a success and in some ways proved that one can fly in this format of competition on a very small budget.
 No high value sailplane or competition equipment was required.
 A digital or a simple cell phone camera was all that was needed to claim your points.
 The scoring was simple, and the flights certainly clocked up some very good individual miles.
 The terrain that you flew over was of your choosing.
-Ideally it would have been nice to have a Tiger Moth, or an Auster tow plane to launch us so as to really keep in character.
-Although we did have a choice of two Tigers and a Auster, all complete with tow hooks, the owners no longer had the required tow ratings still active as they are all now flying under the Recreational Licence regime.
+Ideally it would have been nice to be launched by a Tiger Moth or an Auster tow-

-Is this a type of cat’s cradle format that could encourage some pilots to give x country or even competition flying a go for the first time as another option?
-I believe so.
+Is this a type of cat’s cradle format that could encourage some pilots to give cross-

 Would Vintage Kiwi run another?
 Why not if enough interest was shown.
 However, time will tell as they say.
 But, what I do know is that we have eight pilots who took up this challenge who still smile when talking about their week at the Vintage Kiwi Enterprise ‘Contest’